 Lemongrass essential oil has so many uses beyond cooking.
-While it is well known for it's lemon flavor and citrus aroma, it is also used to relieve muscle pain and body aches, kill bacteria on skin, as an insect repellent, and a digestive aid.
+While it is well known for it's lemon flavor and citrus aroma, it is also used to relieve muscle soreness and body aches, kill bacteria on skin, as an insect repellent, and a digestive aid.
 Lemongrass may prevent the growth of some bacteria and yeast as well as having antioxidant properties.
 It contains substances that are used to alleviate muscle soreness, reduce elevated body temperatures, and to stimulate the uterus and menstrual flow.

 I have linked to scientific research articles where I could find them.
 Remember that I like science, real science and I try and provide whatever science I can to backup my statements for you.
 I know that essential oils are powerful tools not only because there is so much science behind their use and efficacy, but also because I use them everyday.
 I'll admit though, that even though I use them, I'm still a skeptic, and I'm actually surprised almost every time they work for something other than smelling nice.